 What is the Purpose of the Residency Personal Statement?

 The Personal Statement in your application package helps others learn more about you as a whole person – someone who is more than test scores and facts and figures or what others say about you.
 That is why the Personal Statement is so important; it is the one place in your application where you can relate personal details about yourself: your life challenges and struggles as well as your dreams and aspirations.
 Dry facts and figures are often hard to retain, especially for a person reviewing many applications.
-But a personal story with a compelling narrative that has emotional impact is memorable.
+But a personal story with a compelling narrative that has an emotional impact is memorable.
 Such a well-crafted statement is what helps you stand out in the minds of the program directors and review committee members.
-No where else in your application will you have the opportunity to “tell your story” in such a powerful and impactful way.
+Nowhere else in your application will you have the opportunity to “tell your story” in such a powerful and impactful way.
 So, it is definitely worth spending time and attention to do it well.

 Is the Residency Personal Statement an Important Document?